-The Early Years Pupil Premium (EYPP) is additional funding for early years settings to improve the education they provide for eligible 3 and 4 year-olds.
+The Early Years Pupil Premium (EYPP) is additional funding for early years settings to enhance the education they provide for eligible 3 and 4 year-olds.

 An early years providers/setting is any organisation offering education for children aged under 5, including nurseries, schools and childminders.

 Children must receive free early education in order to attract EYPP funding.
 They do not have to take up the full 570 hours of early education they are entitled to in order to get EYPP.

 3- and 4-year-olds in early education will attract EYPP funding if they meet at least 1 of the following criteria:

 - their family gets 1 of the following: